wyuenho/blueberrypy/README.rst

 intermodule dependencies, so you can safely pick and choose just the components you want.

-- SQLAlchemy ORM integration
+- SQLAlchemy ORM plugin with two-phase commit support
-- Per-request SQLAlchemy ORM session
+- Per-request SQLAlchemy ORM session tool
 - Redis session storage
 - Jinja2 template engine
 - Webassets asset pipeline integrated with Jinja2